Canon 760D vs Sony A3000

 It is notable that the 760D has a microphone port, which is missing on the A3000.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the 760D and the A3000 have been discontinued, but can regularly be found used on ebay.
 The 760D was replaced by the Canon 77D, while the A3000 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 760D and A3000 can be found, respectively, in the Canon 760D Manual (free pdf) or the online Sony A3000 Manual.

 So what is the bottom line?
 Is the Canon 760D better than the Sony A3000 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.